q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 {:toc}

 ## Introduction
-From last some weeks, i have been busy with some simple yet hard task of writing anything on canvas just by moving fingers (still is writable by moving anything) in front of the camera.
-Initially i got huge help to extract contours from [this article](https://gogul.dev/software/hand-gesture-recognition-p1).
-Then i was on my own to think something new and try to make it happen.
+From last some weeks, I have been busy with some simple yet hard task of writing anything on canvas just by moving fingers (still is writable by moving anything) in front of the camera.
+Initially I got huge help to extract contours from [this article](https://gogul.dev/software/hand-gesture-recognition-p1).
+Then I was on my own to think something new and try to make it happen.
 Up to this point, a user can work with different modes and these modes are accessible by either keyboard or from the VUI region of the frame.
 But why to use keys when one can perform task using only waving fingers on the air?
 * exit:- Exit from system.
 * save:- Save current drawing(excluding pointer).
 * move:- Idle mode(move only pointer).